JakeSteam/blog-personal/_drafts/2024-01-06-berlin-reviews.md

 [![berlin 26th](/assets/images/2024/berlin-26th-thumbnail.png)](/assets/images/2024/berlin-26th.png)

-### Steigenberger Hotel am Kanzleramt ★★★★✰
+### Steigenberger Hotel ★★★★✰

 This hotel has a great location, being approx 100 metres from one of the two exits from Berlin main station!
 This makes it easy to get trams or trains to anywhere else, or walk into Berlin centre via the Reichstag.

-The room itself was pretty standard, however we very lucky to have one of the few rooms that can see the sunrise over the Reichstag!
+The room itself was pretty standard, however we were very lucky to have one of the few rooms that can see the sunrise over the Reichstag!
 This was a completely unexpected surprise, and provided a great view every morning.

 Unfortunately, being high up facing the sunrise had the disadvantage that the gym was directly above us.
 This meant hearing weights being dropped, or the repetitive noises of a treadmill, at all hours of the day.
 Particularly obnoxious was the ~8am run another guest clearly did, waking us up most days.
 Whilst we usually do a hotel breakfast, the 29 euros each made it a non-starter, and it seems surprisingly high considering there are nearby cafes and restaurants.